 Here’s how to quickly and easily review and implement named anchors into a page on your site.

-1) First, do some keyword research or check out your analytics for the long tail keyphrases bringing traffic to your page and make sure that your page titles and anchores are relevant to the traffic you’re recieving:
+1) First, do some keyword research or check out your analytics for the long tail key phrases bringing traffic to your page and make sure that your page titles and anchors are relevant to the traffic you’re receiving:

 2) Google advised us to use distinct, logical sections on our pages.
 Review each of your page sub-titles to make sure they’re as relevant as you can make them to actual search queries:

 3) Create your table of contents and prepare the anchor ID’s to insert into your HTML source: